 Material risks identified include liquidity and system availability.
-The SADC-RTGS bears material risks from the SAMOS system, as funding in South African rand (ZAR) for SADC-

-RTGS is channeled through the SAMOS system by the South African participants that are also participants in the SADC-RTGS.
-Therefore, a long disruption in SAMOS may have an impact in the SADC-RTGS liquidity.
-Reliance on SWIFT as the only message network carrier might pose a material risk to FMI operations.
-The NPSD participates in the review of strategic and operational risks, facilitated by the RMCD, on an annual basis.
+The SADC-RTGS bears material risks from the SAMOS system, as funding in ZAR for SADC-RTGS is channelled through the SAMOS system by the South African participants that are also participants in the SADC-RTGS.
+Therefore, a long disruption in SAMOS may have an impact on the SADC-RTGS liquidity.
+Reliance on SWIFT as the only message network carrier might pose a material risk to the FMI's operations.
+NPSD participates in the review of strategic and operational risks facilitated by RMCD and the RnC on an annual basis.